DamenaM/Leaderboard/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖To Do list: list structure: <a name="about-project"></a>
-In this activity you will set up a JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules.
-You should develop a first working version of the app following a wireframe, but without styling - just focus on functionality.
-In following activities, you will consume the Leaderboard API using JavaScript async and await and add some styling.
+In this activity you will set up a JavaScript project for the Leaderboard list app, using webpack and ES6 features

 <p align="right">(<a href="#readme-top">back to top</a>)</p>